lishav123/Data-Structure-and-Algorithms/readme.md

 ## Steps and Algorithms

 I will start with basic sorting algorithms, then move to Data Structures, and later explore some ML algorithms.
-I will also try to analyze them using our analysis tool called `analyser.py`